 Blue: Trust and Dependability

-Blue is one of the most widely used colors in corporate branding because it is associated with trust, security, and professionalism.
+Blue is one of the most widely used colours in corporate branding because it is associated with trust, security, and professionalism.

 It is commonly used by financial institutions, healthcare companies, and technology firms such as Facebook, PayPal, and IBM.